-I landed in the Moscow airport in the middle of January, and I was so glad I had all of this info.
+I went to Eastern Europe in the middle of January, and I was so glad I had all of this info.

-Call me biased, but Russia is the best in the winter.
+Call me biased, but some parts of Europe are the best in the winter.
 Oh, yeah it’s cold, but it’s beyond magical.
 Seeing your favorite cathedrals dusted with snow?
 Walking past countless ice skating rinks past some of the world’s most iconic buildings?
 Going cross country skiing in the woods before teaching?
 Come on, it’s a total dream.
-I spent a whole semester living in Russia, arriving in the dead of winter.
-I was quickly informed that it was the coldest Moscow had seen in awhile, thanks to a big cold front that has blown through the city.
+I spent a whole semester living in Eastern Europe, arriving in the dead of winter.
+I was quickly informed that it was the coldest this city had seen in awhile, thanks to a big cold front that has blown through the city.
 Thanks for say “hi” in the coldest way possible!

 But I survived, and left when the city was scorching hot.
-And if I’m telling the truth, I loved Russia the most in the winter time.
+And if I’m telling the truth, I loved it so much more in the winter time.

 Yep, living in Europe for a semester was a total dream.

-See what volunteering in Russia is all about
+See what volunteering with ILP is all about.

 Oh, and just so you know, this post has affiliate links for your convenience (which means if you make a purchase after clicking a link, we earn a small commission).
 Just know that we only share products that we ourselves have used and loved, that other volunteers have recommended, or that we think just look like they'd be pretty useful!

 All About Your Coat